huggingface/transformers/docs/source/parallelism.md

 ZeRO stage 3 is not a good choice either for the same reason - more inter-node communications required.

-And since we have ZeRO, the other benefit is ZeRO-Offload, if CPU and/or NVMe memory are abundant.
-Since under ZeRO stage 1 we can offload optimizer states off GPU.
+And since we have ZeRO, the other benefit is ZeRO-Offload.
+Since this is stage 1 optimizer states can be offloaded to CPU.

 Implementations:
 - [Megatron-DeepSpeed](https://github.com/microsoft/Megatron-DeepSpeed)